 Community planning is a very effective tool for reducing wildfire risk for lands and buildings within the administrative boundaries of a local government or First Nation communities.
-The Community Resiliency Investment (CRI) program funds the community funding and supports and the crown land wildfire risk reduction (CLWRR) streams.
+The Community Resiliency Investment (CRI) program funds the FireSmart Community Funding and Supports (FCFS) and the Crown Land Wildfire Risk Reduction (CLWRR) streams.
 Under CRI it is possible to apply for funding to create or maintain a Community FireSmart and Resiliency Committee.